tiffanimarlowe/project_template/README.md

 ![Model AnyLogic Sim ](images/Model_AnyLogic.png)

 Based on the depicted AnyLogic Model (aboce) as the core process, we started with 5 / 8 / 11 drones and 1 order per household (HH) per hour (13 orders/hour).
 Runtime is 600 minutes (10 hours).

+#### Python:

+-

+## Expected Results (THIS NOW NEEDS TO BE RESULTS SECTION)
+After creating and analyzing the delivery system simulation, we expect to find air based delivery methods will be more efficient compared to ground based delivery methods.
+In particular, we believe that drone delivery will be significantly faster and more efficient compared to ground based delivery; perhaps even 30% more efficient.
+With that being said, we are not sure at what point and what conditions it will take for ground based delivery systems to exceed drone delivery abilities.
+Lastly, we expect that battery life and the weight of the packages will have an overall effect on the air delivery systems capabilities.

+## (Other)

+Tiffani:

+I put everything, (and as much of I write up I can give you) here: I dont really know where iit would fit best, so feel free to improve my writing and put it where it belongs.
+Images, links for movies and text....

 #### Results: